Take Action

 Abstract

 Does higher office always lead to more favoritism?
-The usual affirmative answer overlooks scrutiny's role in shaping the pattern of favoritism: It is possible that politicians who attain higher-powered positions under stricter scrutiny may reduce quid-pro-quo favors towards connected fi rms.
-Around close Congress elections, we nd RDD-based evidence of this adverse effect that a politician's win reduces his former classmates' firms stock value by 1.9% after a day and 3.2% after a week.
-As predicted, this effect varies by cross-state level of scrutiny, politician's power, firm size and governance, and connection strength.
-It diminishes as a politician's career concern fades over time.
+We argue that firms may lose their benefit from a connected politicians ascent to higher office, if it entails stricter scrutiny that may reduce favoritism.
+Around close Congress elections, we find RDD-based evidence of this adverse effect that a politicians win reduces his former classmates rms stock value by 3.2% after a week.
+Exploiting the entry of Craigslist across the U.S., we find that state-level scrutiny drives this effect.
+It further varies with politicians power, firm size and governance, and connection strength, and diminishes as a politicians career concern fades over time.

 Type